Veljko Bulajić

-Veljko Bulajić (22 March 1928 – 2 April 2024) was a Montenegrin film director and UNESCO Kalinga Prize recipient.
-Bulajić spent the majority of his life working in Croatia and is primarily known for directing World War II-themed movies from the Partisan film genre.
+Veljko Bulajić (22 March 1928 – 2 April 2024) was a Montenegrin and Croatian film director.
+Bulajić is a UNESCO Kalinga Prize recipient.
+He spent the majority of his life working in Croatia and is primarily known for directing World War II-themed movies from the Partisan film genre.
 According to the Croatian Public Broadcasting Company, his films have reached an audience of over 500 million viewers worldwide.
 The top four most viewed Yugoslav films of all time were all directed by Bulajić.
 MUBI streaming service describes Bulajić as "a creator of made-to-order epic blockbusters".

 Early life

 Bulajić was born in the village of Vilusi near Nikšić, Kingdom of Serbs, Croats and Slovenes.
 He was a resistance fighter in World War II having joined the Yugoslav Partisans group at the age of 15.
 Bulajić and his two older brothers were all wounded in battle and at one point his entire family was imprisoned in an Italian fascist concentration camp.
 In a 2015 interview for a Chinese news website, Bulajić shared a story of how his "older brother was at the railway station in Montenegro when the allies of Italy-fascism switched trains to the Neretva River.
 My brother called them traitors and one of them shot him, severely wounding him and he died later".

 The two surviving brothers, Veljko and Stevan, would later co-write the movies Kozara and Battle of Neretva.

 After World War II, Bulajić was stationed at the Yugoslav People's Army base in Zagreb.
 This is where Bulajić found his passion for film which led him to pursue studies at the Italian Centro Sperimentale di Cinematografia under the tutelage of Cesare Zavattini.
 He then worked as an assistant to Italian film legends Federico Fellini, Giuseppe de Santis, Mario Soldati, Luigi Zampa and Vittorio De Sica before returning to Yugoslavia.
 It was during his time in Rome that Veljko befriended Sophia Loren and Carlo Ponti, both of whom would visit him many years later for holidays in both Croatia and Montenegro.